 Ozark Police Chief Tony Spivey worked the case until his retirement in 2015.

 UPDATE MARCH 17, 2019 – My thoughts on the arrest of Coley McCraney:

 First, I want to say how thankful I am that an arrest has been made in this case.
 It’s been a long time coming for the girls’ families.
-With that being said, I still have questions which I’m sure will be answered in time.
-But my main one is and always has been: how did the killer get J.B. to pull over?
+That said, I still have questions I’m sure will be answered in time.
+But my main question has always been: how did the killer get J.B. to pull over?
 Did he pretend to be a police officer?
-The driver’s window was partially down and her driver’s license was out.
-If he did not pretend to be a cop, then why has no police officer come forward saying he or she pulled J.B. over?
-Because, it’s obvious she was.
+The driver’s window was partially down, and her driver’s license was out.
+If he did not pretend to be a cop, why has no police officer come forward saying he or she pulled J.B. over?
+Because it’s obvious she was.

 There is the possibility that the girls knew McCraney.
 Maybe he saw them leaving the gas station and flagged them down somehow, I don’t know.
 I’ll be glad to know more info from him, like why didn’t he rape the girls?
 What was his motive for the killings?
 Did he drive a white truck in 1999?